gulkhara/tuum_assignment/README.md

 # tuum_assignment

-Tests are written in JAVA using Cucumber, JUnit frameworks.
+The tech stack used in writing the automated tests include JAVA, Cucumber, JUnit, RestAssured, Gson, and Allure.
 The following endpoints have been included in the scope of API testing:

 - Create Account: /api/v4/persons/{customerId}/accounts
 - Get Balances: /api/v1/accounts/{accountId}/balances
 - Create Transactions: /api/v5/accounts/{accountId}/transactions

 Below is the short summary of scenarios covering both positive and negative test cases for each endpoint, and details of each scenario can be found in the respective feature file e.g. /src/test/resources/features/createAccount.feature.
+In addition, the actual API request calls and response assertions can be found under src/test/java/tuumAutomation/stepDefinitions/StepDefinitions.java.

 Scenario 1: Create Account
 - Create account with valid data